You are currently browsing the monthly archive for April, 2008.

 Cook to 225 degrees, which will take about 27 minutes.
 When it reaches the jelly stage, skim and pour into sterile jars and seal.
 Makes eight 1/2 pound jars.

-It’s been a long time since I’ve had this.
+It’s been a long time since I’ve made sea grape jelly.
 I need to find some wild sea grapes again.

 -Cara